 "Two summers ago, Bono spoke to me about drawings he had made of his father.
 He asked if they could be used to raise money for the Irish Hospice Foundation.
 He had drawn his dad in the last days of his life when words were difficult.
 Bono has always drawn.
-He supplied all the illustrations for a previous Irish Hospice Foundation project called Peter and the Wolf.
+He supplied all the illustrations for a previous Irish Hospice Foundation project called

 "The sketches of his dad, on pages of a notebook, they were just that – images quickly sketched and snatched.
 Together with Marie Donnelly, who has worked on many Irish Hospice Foundation fundraisers, we decided on a book called sons+fathers.